Sustainability Impact Accelerator

 Active

-We are partneringwith Ukraine’s Ministry of Internal Affairs – the ministry responsible for 112 across the country – to support Ukraine’s organisational readiness to implement and operate 112 in line with EU standards, which is also a requirement for EU accession.
-Building and operating a sustainable 112 agency means aligning and coordinating actors from across several ministries, agencies and units.
-Our support utilises the Swedish resource base. as Sweden is a leader in 112 operations and is an optimal partner for sharing good practices on how to organise a 112 agency to ensure efficient coordination.
+A critical feature of civil resilience is an effective and sustainable single national emergency response system.
+We are partnering with Ukraine’s Ministry of Internal Affairs – the ministry responsible for 112 across the country – to support the organisational readiness to implement and operate 112 in line with EU standards, which is also a requirement for EU accession.
+Our support utilises the Swedish resource base as Sweden is a leader in 112 operations, sharing good practices on how to organise a 112 agency to ensure efficient coordination.

 Country